KMBHillier/KMBHillier/README.md

 - 🏫 Currently working with Xander Talent as a Software Engineer Consultant
 - 🌱 I’m currently learning Python and Javascript
 - 💞️ I’m looking to collaborate on any basic projects which will help me learn more.
-- 📫 How to reach me - Drop me a line on here or anywhere you can find me!
+- 📫 Drop me a line on here or anywhere you can find me, I'm always open to new projects and collaborations
+- ⛳ Fun fact: I love playing and watching golf!

+I began my coding journey in November 2022 when I decided to make a career change and enter the engineering space.
+I then went on to complete the HyperionDev Software Engineering Bootcamp where I finished in the top 10% with an average grade of 99%!
+Following this I joined Xander Talent to begin my career as a Software Engineering Consultant.

+My biggest draw to this line of work is problem solving.
+I enjoy the challenge and grind of figuring out what's wrong with a piece of code and working hard to fix it.
+My friends would describe me as loyal and passionate, and I endeavour to bring those traits into the workplace.

 <img src="https://raw.githubusercontent.com/OliverCadman/OliverCadman/master/assets/images/LinkedIn%20Software%20%26%20Data%20Engineering.png"></img>
   <br>